-The East End is a three and a half, four hours food tour in the East End neighbourhood of London.
-The tour offers eight authentic tasting in favourite locals places and of course the history of the place and the places you visit as well.
+The East End is a three and a half, four hours food tour in the East End neighborhood of London.
+The tour offers eight authentic tasting in favorite locals places and of course the history of the place and the places you visit as well.

-St. John Bread and Wine – This was our first stop and one of my favourites.
+St. John Bread and Wine – This was our first stop and one of my favorites.
 Here we’ve tried the legendary bacon sandwich that this place has to offer.

 Usually, I’m not the biggest fan of bacon but this one was really crazy good!
 And the combination of everything together was just perfect! (right now writing this, I’m starting dreaming of another bacon sandwich, yummy).

 It’s really not a consequence that it is ranking as the best bacon sandwich in London!